Why start a blog in the age of vloggers and social media influencers?

 I’m not gonna lie I take advantage of the convenience of social media too.

-For months I didn’t find the urgency to update this blog.
+For months I didn’t find the urgency to update my blog.
 I pulled out my “motherhood” card (also my “I’m so busy” and “maybe when the kids are older” cards) to justify my lack of time/patience/passion to get back to blogging.